Learn Overview

 From pattern to Jobs-to-be-Done (JTBD)

-To better understand how AppSec currently manage assignments and where friction occurs, I broke the problem down into core jobs-to-be-done and mapped the end-to-end assignment journey.
+To understand how AppSec teams currently manage learning assignments β€” and where friction occurs β€” I translated the problem into core Jobs-to-be-Done and mapped the end-to-end assignment journey.

 Figure 1: AppSec Persona JTBD